 TL;DR: ICP profiles are reusable definitions of your ideal customer.
-Generate them from a sample list (or write them by hand), then score any lead list against them with the icp_fit_analysis Smart Column.
+Write one in plain text (or generate it with AI), then score any lead list against it using the icp_fit_analysis smart column.
+Profiles are user-scoped — each user owns their own.

 ICP Profiles

 An ICP (Ideal Customer Profile) is your description of who you're trying to reach.
-In Cleanlist, ICPs are first-class objects: you create them once, refine them over time, and reuse them anywhere lead scoring is needed.
+In Cleanlist, ICPs are first-class objects: create them once, refine them over time, and reuse them across lead lists via the icp_fit_analysis smart column.

 Why ICPs matter

-Without an ICP, every lead looks the same — you can't tell which contacts are worth pursuing first.
-An ICP gives Cleanlist (and your team) a shared definition of "fit" so you can:
+Without an ICP, every lead looks the same.
+An ICP gives Cleanlist a precise definition of "fit" so you can:

-- Score every row in a lead list (
+- Score every row in a lead list with the icp_fit_analysis smart column

 Creating an ICP

-Open ICP Profiles in the portal and click New ICP.
-Fill in:
+- Open ICP Profiles in the portal sidebar

 | Field | Description |